Massipssa/Docs/bgd/datalake-archi.md

   - Bucketing improves query performance by grouping similar data together and reducing the number of files to scan during processing
   - Reduce the number of files to scan and improves data locality

+## Drawbacks
+- Do not enforce data quality
+- Do not support transactions
+- Lake of consistency and isolation

 ## Example of data ingestion in Uber
 - Decouple storage from query layer, each can be scaled independently
 - Two dataset types